A blue and yellow graphic containing the NSB logo.

 The NSB sponsors two national honorary awards:

-The NSB also approves, along with the NSF Director, the selection of the Alan T. Waterman Awardee.
-The annual award, established by Congress, recognizes an outstanding young researcher in a field supported by NSF.
+NSB also approves, along with the NSF director, the selection of the recipient of the Alan T. Waterman Award.
+This annual award, established by Congress, recognizes an outstanding young researcher in a field supported by NSF.
 Awardees receive a grant of $1,000,000 for scientific research or advanced study.

 National Science Board